opencord/voltha-docs/testing/voltha_test_automation.rst

 Apart from system triggered jobs, there are some verification jobs which can be triggered by the user by providing apt comment in the Gerrit patch, e.g.

-- hardware test functional tests : This comment triggers the run on a dedicated physical pod and executes the entire functional test suite for ATT.
+- *hardware test functional tests* : This comment triggers the run on a dedicated physical pod and executes the entire functional test suite for ATT.
-- hardware test functional tests DT : This comment triggers the functional suite tests for DT.
+- *hardware test functional tests DT* : This comment triggers the functional suite tests for DT.
+- *voltha test openonu singleolt* : Triggers patchset-voltha-openonu-go-test-bbsim job.
+- *voltha 2.9 test openonu singleolt* : Triggers patchset-voltha-2.9-openonu-go-test-bbsim job.
+- *voltha 2.8 test openonu singleolt* : Triggers patchset-voltha-2.8-openonu-go-test-bbsim job.
+- *voltha test openonu multiolt* : Triggers patchset-voltha-multiple-olts-openonu-go-test-bbsim job.
+- *voltha 2.9 test openonu multiolt* : Triggers patchset-voltha-2.9-multiple-olts-openonu-go-test-bbsim job.
+- *voltha 2.8 test openonu multiolt* : Triggers patchset-voltha-2.8-multiple-olts-openonu-go-test-bbsim job.
+- *voltha test pm data singleolt* : Triggers patchset-voltha-pm-data-test-bbsim job.
+- *voltha test pm data multiolt* : Triggers patchset-voltha-multiple-olts-pm-data-test-bbsim job.

 The templates for the above mentioned and other similar jobs can be found in the `ci-management <https://github.com/opencord/ci-management>`__ repo.